Work C.2.19

 Epitome in Apotelesmata Ptolomaei

-‘(London, BL, Sloane 1773) Epitome in Apotelesmata Ptolomaei.
+Text ‘(London, BL, Sloane 1773) Epitome in Apotelesmata Ptolomaei.
 Caput primum.
-Duo principia sunt et maxima (added: candissime (?) et intime meorum amicorum mi sire (corr. ex.
+Duo principia sunt et maxima (sus.: candissime (?) et intime meorum amicorum mi Sire (corr. ex.
 Messori)) que ad accidentium futurorum cognitione exiguntur.
 Declaratio textus.
-Iste Sirus (corr. ex Messorius) fiat quidam medicus Ptolomeo familiaris, cui hunc librum apotelesmaticum dedicavit.
-Hec duo mairora et nobiliora quorum hic facit mentionem Ptolomeus sunt astrologia quadrivialis et scientia apostelematica, est ea astrologie pars que de iudiciis et astrorum effectibus tractat — hactenus de prefationis expositione in his tribus capilulis dicta sufficiunt.
+Iste Sirus (corr. ex Messorius) erat quidam medicus Ptolomeo familiaris, cui hunc librum apotelesmaticum dedicavit.
+Hec duo maiora et nobiliora quorum hic facit mentionem Ptolomeus sunt astrologia quadrivialis et scientia apostelesmatica, est ea astrologie pars que de iudiciis et astrorum effectibus tractat — hactenus de prefationis expositione in his tribus capitulis dicta sufficiunt.
 Caput quartum.’